 - Ensure that there are systems in place to arrange or manage relevant sponsorship requirements; - Inform the MRC of the Sponsor(s); - Ensure that the trial is conducted in accordance with the general MRC terms and conditions, these guidelines and with the specified protocol, and according to the proposed schedule of resource use and all applicable regulatory requirements; - Ensure that appropriate arrangements for oversight of the research are in place.
-These arrangements will have been proposed by the Principal Investigator and approved by MRC; - Make a commitment to maintain, for the trial's duration, the key expertise for all aspects of the design and implementation of the trial; - Permit auditing by the MRC or Sponsor(s) and inspection; - Provide appropriate facilities for the storage and retention of all relevant documentation (the MRC expects research data from clinical studies to be retained for 20 years after the study has been completed); - Ensure that a report (or a copy of all Trial Steering Committee minutes) is submitted to the MRC annually.
+These arrangements will have been proposed by the Chief Investigator and approved by MRC; - Make a commitment to maintain, for the trial's duration, the key expertise for all aspects of the design and implementation of the trial; - Permit auditing by the MRC or Sponsor(s) and inspection; - Provide appropriate facilities for the storage and retention of all relevant documentation (the MRC expects research data from clinical studies to be retained for 20 years after the study has been completed); - Ensure that a report (or a copy of all Trial Steering Committee minutes) is submitted to the MRC annually.

-5.4 THE PRINCIPAL INVESTIGATOR, CO-INVESTIGATOR(S) AND OTHER TRIAL STAFF
+5.4 THE CHIEF INVESTIGATOR, PRINCIPAL INVESTIGATOR(S) AND OTHER TRIAL STAFF

-- Principal Investigator -The Principal Investigator (PI) has responsibility for the design, conduct, management, analyses and reporting of the trial.
-He or she is likely to be the Principal Applicant on the MRC application. - Co-Investigator A Co-Investigator (Co-I) has responsibility for the conduct of the trial in a participating site/centre.
+- Chief Investigator The Chief Investigator (CI) has responsibility for the design, conduct, management, analyses and reporting of the trial.
+S/he is likely to be the Principal Applicant on the MRC application. - Principal Investigator A Principal Investigator (PI) has responsibility for the conduct of the trial in a participating site/centre.

 This section details the responsibilities of those involved in the running of the trial on a day-to-day basis and should be followed by all those involved in the recruitment and follow-up of trial participants.
-With respect to multicentre trials, the Principal Investigator has responsibility for the design, conduct, management, analyses and reporting of the trial.
+With respect to multicentre trials, the Chief Investigator has responsibility for the design, conduct, management, analyses and reporting of the trial.

-The Principal Investigator must ensure that: 1) the trial is run in accordance with the protocol, and applicable regulations and guidelines; and 2) all investigators involved are aware and of, and adhere to these guidelines.
+The Chief Investigator must ensure that: 1) the trial is run in accordance with the protocol, and applicable regulations and guidelines; and 2) all investigators involved are aware and of, and adhere to these guidelines.